Security requirements for using Partner Center or Partner Center APIs

 Appropriate roles: All Partner Center users

-As an Advisor, Control Panel Vendor, or Cloud Solution Provider (CSP) partner, you have decisions to make regarding authentication options and other security considerations.
 Privacy safeguards and security for you and your customers are among our top priorities.
 We know that the best defense is prevention and that we're only as strong as our weakest link.
-That is why we need everyone in our ecosystem to ensure appropriate security protections are in place.
+That's why we need everyone in our ecosystem to ensure appropriate security protections are in place.

 Mandatory security requirements

 The CSP program allows customers to buy Microsoft products and services through partners.
 In accordance with their agreement with Microsoft, partners are required to manage the environment for and provide support to the customers they sell to.
-Customers who buy through this channel place their trust in you as the partner, since you have high-privilege admin access to the customer tenant.

-Partners who don't implement the mandatory security requirements won't be able to transact in the CSP program or manage customer tenants using delegated admin rights.
-In addition, partners who don't implement the security requirements may put their participation in programs at risk.
 The terms associated with the partner security requirements have been added to the Microsoft Partner Agreement.
-The Microsoft Partner Agreement (MPA) will be updated on a periodic basis, and Microsoft recommends all partners check back regularly.
+The Microsoft Partner Agreement (MPA) is updated periodically, and Microsoft recommends that all partners check back regularly.
 As it relates to Advisors, the same contractual requirements will be in place.

 Enable MFA for all user accounts in your partner tenant

 You must enforce MFA on all user accounts in your partner tenants.
 Users must be challenged by MFA when they sign in to Microsoft commercial cloud services or when they transact in the Cloud Solution Provider program through Partner Center or via APIs.
-MFA enforcement follows these guidelines:

-- Learn more about mandating multi-factor authentication (MFA) for your partner tenant.
+• Learn more about mandating multifactor authentication (MFA) for your partner tenant.

 Adopt the Secure Application Model framework